nhsconnect/gpconnect-messaging/pages/integration/integration_illustrated.md

 - Use of [ITK3](integration_itk3.html) to provide a standard FHIR Message format

-Additionally, as most of these messages will be intended to update the care record of the patient's registered practice, most messaging use cases will make use of an additional MESH capability:
+Additionally, as most of these messages will be intended to update the care record at the patient's registered practice, most messaging use cases will make use of an additional MESH capability: